getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 Please note that if you're using multiple flavors in your application, the release version will be different for each flavor, and different release objects will be created in-app for each flavor.

-If you want to change the release name, you can do it in the AndroidManifest.xml or directly in the code.
+If you want to change the release name, you can do it in the `AndroidManifest.xml` or directly in the code.

 The release version can be any random string, but we recommend using a similar format to the default.
 The default involves having the text identifier of your app connected with the version string using "@" and the last optional suffix dedicated to build or an additional identifier.
 With this format, the Sentry UI will display a more comprehensive release name.
 For example, company.demo.app@1.1.1 instead of 1.1.0.

-To change the release version in the AndroidManifest.xml
+To change the release version in the `AndroidManifest.xml`:

 ```xml
 <meta-data android:name="io.sentry.release" android:value="io.example@1.1.0" />
 ```

-Or you can set the release version in your code during the manual initialization of the SDK as described in the section [https://docs.sentry.io/platforms/android/#manual-initialization](https://docs.sentry.io/platforms/android/#manual-initialization).
+Or, you can set the release version in your code during the manual initialization of the SDK as described in [Manual Initialization](#manual-initialization).

 ```java
 SentryAndroid.init(this, options -> {